mu-opensource/Morpx-docs-en/MUVS3/MUVS3_MicroPython/MUVS3_MicroPython_Guide_en.md

 MuVisionSensor.CameraSetFPS(mode)
 ```

-mode’ can be set to：
+'mode' can be set to:

 `FPSNormal`